 How a P-Trap Works

 A drain trap is often known as a P-trap.
 The name is derived from its shape—a looping configuration that looks like a sideways "P." The bend in the trap holds a small amount of standing water that's left behind in the drain each time the sink is used.
 The water seals the drain opening and prevents gases from rising up from the sewer system into your house.
 The drain trap also provides a convenient recovery point if a ring or other small valuable goes down the drain.
 Such objects often remain in the trap rather than getting washed into the main drain.
-The drain trap also provides a place to clear clogs—either from the trap bend itself or in the branch drain leading into the wall.
+As an added bonus, the drain trap provides a place to clear clogs—either from the trap bend itself or in the branch drain leading into the wall.

-The trap bend and trap arm typically are secured with short, large-diameter nuts called slip nuts.
+The trap bend and trap arm are secured with short, large-diameter nuts called slip nuts.
 Inside each joint, a vinyl slip washer seals against the pipe.
 You can loosen the nuts by hand or with tongue-and-groove pliers.
 If you don't have pliers, you can use a pipe wrench, but be careful not to damage the parts; pipe wrenches can exert a lot of force.

 Drain Trap Materials

 Sink drain traps are commonly made of white PVC, black ABS plastic, or chromed metal (brass or copper).
 When replacing a trap, you can use the same material as the old trap or choose something different.
 Replacement drain traps are sold as kits at home improvement centers, hardware stores, and online retailers.
 Several sizes (pipe diameters) are available, including 1 1/4-inch, 1 1/2-inch, and 2-inch.
-Bathroom sinks usually use 1 1/4-inch traps, while kitchen sinks usually use 2"-inch traps.
+Bathroom sinks usually use 1 1/2"-inch traps, while kitchen sinks usually use 2"-inch traps.
 Washers are provided that allow you to connect to the 1 1/4" tailpiece from a sink.
 2-inch traps are commonly used on shower and tub drains.
 Check your drain fitting and branch drain opening to determine what size of drain trap you will need.